reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 The CSV file format is a popular output format for downloading a data collection, such as a report of results or a log of activities.
 The primary reason for this popularity is that CSV files are easy to edit and share.
 All common spreadsheet products support CSV, which means that files can be exported from an application and imported into a spreadsheet program for further analysis.

 Files with the "*.csv*" suffix are referred to as a "*CSV file*" where CSV stands for "character-separated values".
 This term refers to the format in which each line in a file represents a data record and each line is separated into multiple columns by a pre-defined character.
-A comma is a a popular choice for the separator character, which explains why CSV is often also called "comma-separated values".
+A comma is a popular choice for the separator character, which explains why CSV is often also called "comma-separated values".

 {{% github "https://github.com/thombergs/code-examples/tree/master/Node.js/node-csv-importer" %}}